Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/differential_equations.md

 - Drift (dt): This represents the deterministic trend of the system (e.g., expected return on a stock).
 - Diffusion (dWt​): This represents "white noise" or Brownian motion.
 It injects randomness at every time step.

-Unlike ODEs, SDEs do not result in a smooth curve; they result in a "jagged" path that is different every time you run the simulation.
-Solving these requires Stochastic Calculus (specifically Itô calculus), as standard calculus rules (like the Chain Rule) break down in the presence of infinite variance noise.
+Unlike ODEs, SDEs do not result in a smooth curve; they result in a jagged path that is different every time you run the simulation.
+Solving these requires Stochastic Calculus (specifically Itô calculus), as standard calculus rules (like the Chain Rule) break down in the presence of infinite noise.

 ## Modeling in the Real World

 In practice, the choice between using an ODE, SDE, or PDE depends on the fidelity required by the model.
-While closed-form solutions (like those for the M/M/1 queue from {sec}`sec:queueing_systems`) are elegant, real-world systems often require the numerical approximation of these differential equations, bridging the gap between mathematics and computational simulation.
+While closed-form solutions (like those for the M/M/1 queue from {sec}`sec:queueing_systems`) are easy, real-world systems often require the numerical approximation of these differential equations, bridging the gap between mathematics and computational simulation.